 Electrically driven aircraft are especially beneficial for the environment.
 According to the German Federal Environment Agency, conventional airplanes emit about 214 grams of greenhouse gases per passenger kilometer.
 An automobile (!) with an internal combustion engine emits just 140 grams.
 Admittedly, emissions from individual aircraft have been reduced thanks to improvements, but the total number of air miles has risen considerably.
 In the future, an increasing number of passengers will travel by air: According to the statistics portal Statista, the number reached four billion for the first time in 2017.
 Due to the corona crisis this figure dropped to just over 1.7 billion people in 2020.
 However, for 2021 the forecast assumes a noticeable recovery of 35 percent to 2.4 billion.

-At present, aviation is responsible for about 2.4 percent of all CO2 emissions worldwide.
+Until now, aviation has been responsible for about 2.4 percent of all CO2 emissions worldwide.
 The International Civil Aviation Organization (ICAO) has calculated that by 2040 this share could rise by a factor of four due to the increased number of flights.
 However, CO2 is not the only substance that aircraft emit.
 They also produce nitric oxide, water vapor, and fine particulates.
 The emissions not only have an impact on the environment, they also have an adverse effect on our health.

 But the aviation industry has set itself ambitious targets: by 2050, CO2 emissions should be reduced by approximately 75 percent.
 In the near future, emissions will also become expensive for airlines: the members of the IACO have agreed to compensate for their CO2 emissions and buy emission units.
 In other words: an airline that emits less than it is permitted to can sell the right to produce more emissions to another airline.
 By 2050, the noise emitted from airplanes is also due to fall by 60 percent.
 At present, takeoff and landing are particularly responsible for enormous noise pollution.